 Climate moderates composition of plant-pollinator networks

-Manu E. Saunders1,2, Liam Kendall1, Jose B. Lanuza1, Romina Rader1, Mark Hall, Jamie Stavert1
+Manu E. Saunders1,2, Liam K. Kendall1,3, Jose B. Lanuza1, Romina Rader1, Mark A. Hall1,4, Jamie Stavert1

 1Ecosystem Management, School of Environmental and Rural Science, University of New England, Armidale NSW 2351 Australia

 2UNE Business School, University of New England, Armidale NSW 2351 Australia

+3CSIRO Agriculture, GPO Box 2583, Brisbane, QLD 4001, Australia

+4Hawkesbury Institute for the Environment, Western Sydney University, Richmond, NSW 2753, Australia

 Abstract

-A major knowledge gap exists on how environmental factors drive composition of pollinator communities across large scales1,2.
-Climate is thought to have a strong influence on pollinator community composition because insects have limited ability to regulate body temperature and are thus more sensitive to temperature extremes3.
-However, there is very little evidence of how climate drives composition of plant-pollinator interactions at the global scale4.
-Here we analyse 184 plant-pollinator networks from all five major climate zones to show that climate drives the relative proportion of flower-visiting insects in pollination networks.
-Our global analysis reveals that ecological generalism5 of pollinator taxa varies across climate zones.
-Relative to other taxa, non-syrphid Diptera had the greatest proportion of links in polar climates, while bees and syrphid flies dominated networks in the continental zone.
-The effect of climate zone explained more variation in pollinator community composition than latitude, highlighting the ecological nuances that are overlooked in the latitudinal gradient debate6.
-Our analysis provides substantial advances in knowledge of how response diversity influences community composition at the global scale, and supports the need for greater research effort to understand the vulnerability of plant-pollinator interactions to global environmental change.
+Climate is thought to have a strong influence on pollinator community composition as insects are more sensitive to temperature extremes3 and have limited ability to regulate body temperature.
+Yet, we still know little about how climate drives composition of plant-pollinator interactions at global scales4.
+We analysed 184 plant-pollinator networks from the world’s five major climate zones to evaluate the extent to which climate drives the relative proportion of flower-visiting insects in pollination networks.
+Our global analysis revealed that pollinator generalism5 (i.e how many different plants pollinators visit) varies across climate zones.
+Non-syrphid Diptera had the greatest proportion of links in polar climates, while bees and syrphid flies dominated networks in the continental zone.
+Climate zone was a more powerful predictor of proportional and absolute pollinator generalism than latitude6.
+Our analyses provide substantial advances in knowledge of how response diversity influences community composition at the global scale, and supports the need for greater research effort to understand the vulnerability of plant-pollinator interactions to global environmental change.

 Main

-Temperature has a strong influence on plant-pollinator interactions.
-The activity of flower visiting insects generally increases as ambient temperature rises, and warmer flowers may attract more pollinators7,8.
-Thermal tolerance varies across taxonomic groups, meaning that climatic conditions are likely to influence the composition of insect pollinator communities across space and time.
-For example, dipterans are generally thought to be more cold-tolerant than other flying insects and have been recorded as the most common flower visitors in some arctic and alpine plant-pollinator networks9,10, as well as at sites with cooler temperatures in other climate zones11.
+As insects are broadly ectothermic, the activity of flower visiting insects generally increases as ambient temperature rises, and warmer flowers may attract more pollinators7,8.
+Yet, thermal tolerance varies across taxonomic groups, meaning that climatic conditions are likely to influence the composition of insect pollinator communities across space and time.
+For example, dipterans are generally thought to be more cold-tolerant than other flying insects and have been recorded as the most common flower visitors at cooler temperatures, especially in some arctic and alpine plant-pollinator networks9,10,11.
 Bees are most abundant and diverse in warm arid regions12, and are generally less active during winter and in cold, inclement weather.
-This response diversity among taxa provides buffering effects for ecosystem function and delivery of ecosystem services13,14.
-Yet evidence of how local response diversity scales up to general biogeographic patterns in plant-pollinator networks is lacking.
+These varying responses among taxa provides response diversity which buffers ecosystem service delivery and function across space and time13,14.
+While it is evident that diversity is critical to maintain service delivery over broad spatial scales (Winfree), evidence of how local response diversity scales up to general biogeographic patterns in plant-pollinator networks is lacking.

 Historically, plant-pollinator network studies have largely been localised, descriptive and focused on documenting diversity and interactions15.
-The small number of studies that have identified effects of climate on plant-pollinator networks have been largely speculative, based on simulated data, or from local or regional systems16,17.
-Large-scale analyses investigating global patterns in plant-pollinator networks have focused on broader patterns in network metrics and species richness, with limited discussion of taxonomic identity or community composition18–20.
-Where biogeographical gradients were considered, the focus has traditionally been on testing the effects of latitude on network interactions21,22.
-However, latitude is a poor proxy for the environmental nuances that drive community-level interactions, and historical focus on the latitudinal gradient as a predictor has limited our understanding of global-scale patterns of ecosystem function6.
-Here we provide empirical evidence, for the first time, that climate zone moderates variation in the relative proportions of insect taxa in plant-pollinator networks.
+The small number of studies that have identified effects how global drivers, such as climate, might alter plant-pollinator networks, have been largely speculative, based on simulated data, or from local or regional systems16,17.
+Broad

+Analyses investigating global patterns in plant-pollinator networks have focused on broad patterns in network metrics and species richness, with limited discussion of taxonomic identity or community composition18–20.
+Where biogeographical gradients have been considered, the focus has traditionally been on testing the effects of latitude on network interactions21,22.
+However, latitude is a poor proxy for the environmental nuances that drive community-level interactions, and the historical focus on latitude has limited our understanding of global-scale patterns of ecosystem function6.
+Here we provide the first empirical evidence that climate zone moderates the relative proportion of flower species that different insect taxa visit and generalism of floral visitors.